YatterOfficial/Yield-Ping-Pong/README.md

 In essence a call is made to retrieve a list, and yet each item is retrieved individually but acted upon sequentially.

-The following extract shows that although GetBin() is called once, ping, and pong, continue to be exposed using the variables bim and bam, one by one, and can continue to be exposed for weeks, even years.
+The following extract shows that although GetBin() is called once, _ping_ and _pong_ continue to be exposed using the variables _bim_ and _bam_, one by one, and can continue to be exposed one-by-one for weeks, even years, without GetBin() having to be called again.

 That's one hell-of-a big 'get list' coming in sequentially, one by one!